Souvikns/Notion-Board/README.md

 After setting up your workflow, add your `NOTION_API_KEY` and `NOTION_DATABASE` secrets to your repository.

-As of right now notion API does not allow creating or changing properties, meaning you have to **add these properties manually** to your database in order to use this action.
-- URL - type: `URL`
-- id - type: `Number`
-- state - type: `Select`
-- labels - type: `Multi-Select`
+With the update of [Notion_API](https://developers.notion.com/reference/intro) now you don't have to add **database propoerties**.
+Head over to your actions tab and run this github action which will setup your notion database.

 ## Screenshot
 ![board](./screenshots/notion-board.PNG)